 First, all six of the federal land management agencies have rules against dumping human poop on their lands.

 While it is true that these agencies have advised campers bury their poop into a hole at least six inches deep, and completely cover it up, this advice was intended for squatting on the ground for a single poop.
-It was not intended for a composting toilet bag large enough for 5-7 days worth of sewage.
+It was not intended for a composting toilet bag large enough for 2-3 weeks worth of raw sewage.

 They instead require such package be dumped into a vault toilet or other receptacle intended for that purpose…